 Digitalisation across Central and Eastern European countries accelerated at a pace like never before during the pandemic.
 According to the McKinsey COVID-19 Digital Sentiment Insights Survey, Central and Eastern Europe (CEE) gained almost 12 million online users between January and May 2020.
 So how to power ahead to a digitally inclusive future, without leaving anyone behind?

 The Google.org Impact Challenge for Central and Eastern Europe was set up to provide funding to nonprofit organisations putting digital inclusion at the forefront of economic growth.
 The €2 million funding provides recipients between €50,000 and €250,000 in funding, as well as mentoring and support to help realise their goals.
-Google, together with the partner INCO and a panel of experts, have selected 13 forward-thinking, transformative projects from across the CEE region.
+Together with partner INCO and a panel of experts, Google selected 13 forward-thinking, transformative projects from across the CEE region.

 Digitising the SMB sector